rae-gh/app-leuci-web/README.md

 There is a free deployment at [maptial@azure](https://maptial.azurewebsites.net/).
 This is not satisfactory but it is better than nothing.
 The free hosting for python apps is very bad and most things areimpossible to do.
-This applicaiton os pretyy intensive for both data size, data download, and calculations.
+This applicaiton os pretty intensive for both data size, data download, and calculations.

+To deploy with the vscode azure extenstion, when logged in, just rightclick on the maptial web app and select "deploy".